-2. Contact Lincoln Financial, DePaul’s leave of absence administrator, at (800) 341-0593, to initiate the leave of absence process.
-During the initial call with the Lincoln Financial, you will be assigned a case manager who will discuss preliminary information and then will send you instructions and the necessary forms to complete (by you and your physician).
+2. Contact Lincoln Financial, DePaul’s leave of absence administrator, by calling 800-341-0593 or accessing the Lincoln Financial portal through mybluesky.depaul.edu then click on the Lincoln Financial Group tile.
+Lincoln Financial will assign you a case manager who will discuss preliminary information and then will send you instructions and the necessary forms to complete (by you and your physician).

 3. Submit all completed paperwork to Lincoln Financial within 15 calendar days in order for your leave of absence request to be processed.
 This includes the paperwork from your physician.
 If your completed paperwork is not returned to Lincoln Financial within 15 days, your request for leave may be denied.